RomanHotsiy/commitgpt/README.md

 3. Copy the value for `__Secure-next-auth.session-token` and paste it into `config.json.example` under `session_token`.
 You do not need to fill out `Authorization`
 ![image](https://user-images.githubusercontent.com/36258159/205495076-664a8113-eda5-4d1e-84d3-6fad3614cfd8.png)
 4. Save the modified file to `config.json` (In the current working directory)

+## Hot it works

+- Run `git diff --staged`
+- Send the diff to the ChatGPT and ask it to suggest some commit messages
+- Show the suggestions to the user

 ## Credits